 - + PS if separable

-- PP, PE, paper (without fibre loss) labels/sleeves if separable
+- PP, PE labels/sleeves if separable

 - Labels/sleeves hindering the NIR detection

-Paper with fibre loss
+Paper

 Non detachable PET labels

 As is the case for colours, it is recommended to limit the use of inks (especially dark inks) on packaging to improve the quality of recyclates.
 For natural or white packaging, the use of ink should be limited to only laser marks, production and best-before dates.